Government re-constitutes Cabinet committees, check the full list

 - Arjun Ram Meghwal, Minister of State Parliamentary Affairs; Minister of State in the Ministry of Heavy Industries and Public Enterprises.

-- Muraleedharan, Minister of State Parliamentary Affairs; Minister of State in the Ministry of External Affairs
+- Muraleedharan, Minister of State Parliamentary Affairs; Minister of State in the Ministry of External Affairs.

 Cabinet Committee on Political Affairs.